Traveller, Writer, Seeker Bill Aitken. Also a Dog Lover.

 Lokesh Ohri: So, I’m saying, because we already have these two air-force bases and we have air-fields much closer to the border…so we have two airfields, one, right in Pithoragarh and one in Gauchar which cover Garhwal and Kumaon—which are the regions on the India-China frontier.
 So, expanding the runaway in Dehradun means you are expanding it only for airbus flights to land.
 Now airbus flights are essentially commercial flights.
 They have no security angle to them.
 Now we have been talking to various agencies, like agencies under the Ministry of Environments and Forests.
 The sense I am getting from Delhi is that Uttarakhand as a state has been the most reckless in terms of forwarding proposals for infrastructure.
 They have not looked at the wildlife angle.
 They have not looked at the forest angle.
 And, they are very callous about the ecological angles.
 I am getting information that even states like Arunachal Pradesh, Sikkim which are much more precariously placed in India, in terms of security issues…they still look at the environmental costs in great detail.
 In the case of the airport in Dehradun, the forest land has been transferred to the National Airports Authority by making just one reference to the environmental angle saying that: “in conversations with forest officials it was found that no Schedule I species were found in the forest.

 Lalitha Krishnan: Yes.
-That’s amazing because it’s called an Elephant Reserve.
+That’s amazing because it’s an Elephant Reserve.
 What were they thinking?

-Lalitha Krishnan: What is said is so true in many ways.
+Lalitha Krishnan: What you said is so true in many ways.
 We are creating tourism infrastructure by destroying the very experience a visitor seeks.

 Lokesh Ohri: Yes, it’s very ironical.